glenr0y-oss/GasGuide-Web/README.md

 Open the **Local** one on your own computer to check it works.
-To see it on your phone: make sure your phone is on the same Wi-Fi as your computer, then open the **Network** address in your phone's browser — no app store, no QR code, no install required on the phone at all.
+To see it on your phone: make sure your phone is on the same Wi-Fi as your computer, then open the **Network** address in your phone's browser.No app store, no QR code, no install required on the phone at all.

 Commit before you open this in Claude Code, and again after any change you